 So, we’ve established that Golden Retrievers can be left alone, but should they be left alone?
 More specifically, do Golden Retrievers do well if left alone?

 Typically Golden Retrievers do very well left alone provided they are taught to do so and are provided necessary bathroom breaks during the day.
 A Golden Retriever’s temperament, health, and age should be considered; however, a healthy, well-adjusted Golden Retriever should do fine if left alone for a few hours.

 All dogs need some exercise, and most are very social creatures; however, some dogs are more active and sociable than others.
 Golden Retrievers are one of those breeds.

 First, take your Golden Retriever out for a walk or play session before leaving.
 In this way, your Goldens gets a potty break “in” while getting energy “out.”
-Especially, be mindful of the last time your Golden Retriever ate a meal or drank some water.
+Primarily, be mindful of the last time your Golden Retriever ate a meal or drank some water.

 For example, our Golden likes to relieve himself usually after eating, so taking him out afterward would make sense, especially if we’re leaving for a few hours.

 Goldens are an active breed that enjoys being wherever its people are.
 But, unfortunately, that means that if your Golden is left alone all day long without any breaks or social interaction, it can develop separation anxiety.